World Heritage Identification Number: 414

 The Pre-Hispanic City of Teotihuacan: A Mesoamerican Cultural Hub

 The Pre-Hispanic City of Teotihuacan, nestled within a sub-valley of the Valley of Mexico, offers a captivating glimpse into the rich cultural history of Mesoamerica.
-Located approximately 40 kilometers northeast of modern-day Mexico City, this ancient metropolis was built between the 1st and 7th centuries AD, earning it a designation as a UNESCO World Heritage Site in 1987.
+Located approximately 40 kilometers northeast of modern-day Mexico City, this ancient metropolis was built between the 1st and 7th centuries AD and was inscribed as a UNESCO World Heritage Site in 1987.
+At its height, Teotihuacan was one of the largest cities in the ancient world, with a population estimated at over 100,000 inhabitants.

 The holy city of Teotihuacan ('the place where the gods were created') is situated some 50 km north-east of Mexico City.
 Built between the 1st and 7th centuries A.D., it is characterized by the vast size of its monuments – in particular, the Temple of Quetzalcoatl and the Pyramids of the Sun and the Moon, laid out on geometric and symbolic principles.
 As one of the most powerful cultural centres in Mesoamerica, Teotihuacan extended its cultural and artistic influence throughout the region, and even beyond.